How to Spot a Counterfeit Morgan Silver Dollar

 Start here.
 Every time.
 No exceptions.

-A genuine Morgan dollar weighs exactly 26.73 grams with a composition of 90% silver and 10% copper.
-The diameter is 38.1mm.
+A genuine Morgan dollar weighs 26.73 grams — 90% silver, 10% copper.
+Diameter is 38.1mm.
 The edge carries 189 reeds.
-Those three numbers are your baseline.
-Any coin claiming to be a Morgan dollar gets measured against them before anything else.
+Those three numbers are your baseline, and every coin claiming to be a Morgan gets measured against them before you do anything else.

-For weighing, I use an AWS-100 digital pocket scale that cost me $12 on Amazon.
-It’s accurate to 0.1 grams.
-Cheap base-metal fakes — the ones that fool nobody at a coin show but circulate at flea markets and estate sales — typically weigh between 20 and 23 grams.
+For weighing, I use an AWS-100 digital pocket scale — $12 on Amazon, accurate to 0.1 grams.
+Cheap base-metal fakes typically land between 20 and 23 grams.
 They fail immediately.
-The more dangerous tier of fake, the die-struck silver-plated variety, often comes in between 26.1 and 26.9 grams.
+The more dangerous tier — die-struck, silver-plated — often comes in between 26.1 and 26.9 grams.
 Still wrong.
-Silver has a density of 10.49 g/cm³.
-A coin made of a lighter base metal and plated in silver won’t match that density profile even if the manufacturer tries to compensate with thickness.
+Silver runs a density of 10.49 g/cm³.
+A lighter base metal with a silver coating won’t match that density profile even when the manufacturer compensates with extra thickness.

-Measure the diameter with a digital caliper — the Neiko 01407A is a decent sub-$20 option.
+Grab a digital caliper for diameter — the Neiko 01407A runs under $20 and does the job.
 Anything outside 37.9mm to 38.3mm is suspicious.
-Reeding is harder to count manually, but if the edge looks sparse or uneven under a loupe, that’s a flag worth noting.
+Reeding is harder to count manually, but sparse or uneven edging under a loupe is a flag worth noting.

 The Ring Test

-Drop the coin onto a hard surface — I use a granite countertop — from about six inches.
-A genuine silver coin produces a clear, sustained high-pitched ring.
-The sound lingers.
-Base metal coins or heavily plated coins produce a flat thud or a short dull tone with no sustain.
-It’s not a definitive authentication tool on its own, but combined with weight and diameter, a coin that fails the ring test has very little going for it.
-Probably should have mentioned the ring test first, honestly — it’s the fastest gut-check you have before reaching for the scale.
+Probably should have opened with this section, honestly — it’s the fastest gut-check you have before even reaching for the scale.
+Drop the coin onto a hard surface from about six inches.
+I use my granite countertop.
+A genuine silver coin produces a clear, sustained high-pitched ring — the sound actually lingers.
+Base metal or heavily plated coins throw a flat thud, maybe a short dull tone with no sustain whatsoever.
+Not a definitive test on its own, but combined with weight and diameter, a coin that fails the ring test has very little going for it.

 The Specific Die Characteristics of Genuine Morgan Dollars